iTwin/itwinjs-core/docs/learning/WriteABridge.md

 An iModel Connector must carefully transform the source data to BIS-based data in the iModel, and hence each connector is written for a specific data source.

 - Mappings of data are *from* source *into* an iModel.
 - Typically, a connector stores enough information about source data to detect the differences in it between job-runs.
-In this manner tge connector generates *changesets* that are sent to iModelHub.
+In this manner the connector generates *changesets* that are sent to iModelHub.
 This is the key difference between a connector and a one-time converter.
 - Each job generates data in the iModel that is isolated from all other jobs' data.
 The resulting combined iModel is partitioned at the Subject level of the iModel; each connector job has its own Subject.

 For each iTwin Connector author, there will always be two conflicting goals: